-In January 2006, the average tenor of Brazil's federal domestic debt securities was 28.8 months, a reduction from the average tenor of 33.2 months in December 2002 and 31.3 months in December 2003, but an increase from the average tenor of 28.1 months in December 2004 and 27.4 months in December 2005.
-In 2003 and 2004, Brazil's effort to reduce its vulnerability to external shocks by increasing its issuance of federal domestic fixed-rate debt securities contributed to a further reduction of the average maturity of Brazil's domestic debt securities, because Brazil's fixed-rate federal domestic debt securities tend to be short-term securities.
+Since 1994, debt management policy has been aimed at, among other things, lengthening the maturity of domestic public debt.
+In December 2004, the average tenor of Brazil's domestic debt securities was 28.1 months, a reduction from the average tenor of 33.2 months in December 2002 and 31.3 months in December 2003.
+The average maturity of Brazil's domestic debt securities declined from 35.0 months in 2001 to 33.2 months in 2002 largely because of the uncertainties relating to the October 2002 national elections in Brazil (during which time the Republic was compelled to increase its issuance of short-term debt).
+In 2003 and 2004, Brazil's effort to reduce its vulnerability to external shocks by increasing its issuance of fixed-rate debt securities contributed to a further reduction of the average maturity of the Republic's domestic debt securities, because Brazil's fixed-rate debt securities tend to be short-term securities.
 For a description of certain external shocks to which Brazil has been subject, see "The Brazilian Economy-Recent Economic Events and Policies".
-Of the R\$984.9 billion in federal domestic debt securities outstanding on January 31, 2006, 40.6% were scheduled to mature on or before January 31, 2007.
+Of the R\$812.0 billion in domestic debt securities outstanding on December 31, 2004, 46.2% were scheduled to mature on or before December 31, 2005.